sydjango-org/sydjango-content/static-pages/speakers.md

 title: SyDjango Speaker Resources
 ---

-# Speaker Resources

 ## Speak at SyDjango

-You've got an awesome idea for a talk and want to present it at one of the future SyDjango events?
+You've got an amazing idea for a talk and want to present it at one of the future SyDjango events?
 That's great!
-We're excited to have you present at our meetup.
-On this page we provide you with all the information you need to prepare for your talk.
+We're excited to have you speaking at our meetup.
+On this page we provide you with all the information you need to prepare for this.

 First of all, please submit our [talk proposal form](https://sydjango.org/propose-talk).
 Once done, SyDjango org team will be notified and one of us will be in touch to confirm the date and the rest